triankl3/triankl3.github.io/content/projects/test-post/index.md

 Have you ever used [github](https://github.com/)?
 Links are also automagically created like this https://example.com.

-Emoji's work :skull:
+Emoji's work :skull:.

+Here's a simple footnote,[^1] and here's a another one.[^textnote]

 1. First item
 2. Second item
 3. Third item
-4. Fourth item

-- [x] Write the press release
-- [ ] Update the website
-- [ ] Contact the media

-1. First item
-2. Second item
-3. Third item
     1. First indented item
     2. Second indented item
+4. Fourth item
     - An unordered indented item
     - We can mix and match
-        - And go even deeper
+        - And go even deeper :moai:
-4. Fourth item

-- Milk
-- Eggs
-- Mushroom stew
-- Long truck

-Here's a simple footnote,[^1] and here's a longer one.[^bignote]

 [^1]: This is the first footnote.

-[^bignote]: Here's one with multiple paragraphs and code.

----
+[^textnote]: This is the other footnote.

 | Syntax      | Description | Test Text     |
 | :---        |    :----:   |          ---: |
 | Header      | Title       | Here's this   |
 | Paragraph   | Text        | And more      |

-In your command prompt you should type: `bundle exec jekyll serve`.
+In your command prompt you should type: `npm run serve`.

 ```lua
     --please don't take this code seriously